nus-cs2103-AY2324S2/tp/docs/DeveloperGuide.md

 **Extensions**

-* 2a.
+* 3a.
 No keywords are specified.

-    * 2a1.
+    * 3a1.
 PressPlanner shows an error message.
-    * 2a2.
-PressPlanner lists out all articles again.

       Use case resumes at step 2.

-* 2b.
+* 3b.
 Only invalid keywords are specified.

-    * 2b1.
+    * 3b1.
 PressPlanner shows an error message.
-    * 2b2.
-PressPlanner lists out all articles again.

       Use case resumes at step 2.

-* 2c.
+* 3c.
 No articles are found with the given keywords.

-    * 2c1.
+    * 3c1.
 PressPlanner shows an error message.
-    * 2c2.
-PressPlanner lists out all articles again.

       Use case resumes at step 2.